adrianmcphee/smarterbase/README.md

 # SmarterBase

-**Iterate fast in early development.
+**AI-powered development database.
 PostgreSQL compatibility.
 NVMe speed.**

-Don't pollute your production database while exploring your data model.
-SmarterBase gives you PostgreSQL-compatible queries over JSON files on local disk.
+An intelligent development database that helps you define your data model, generates realistic synthetic data, and speaks PostgreSQL wire protocol.
+Iterate freely with JSON files you can see and edit.
 When your schema stabilizes, export to PostgreSQL.

 Perfect for **early development**, **prototypes**, **demos**, and **single-server production**.